nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 Copying chromosomes can make simple mutations, kinda like typos, and these can also cause a gene to be shortened or lengthened or split into pieces or fused with another gene.
 Bigger errors can also result in multiple copies of a gene appearing, and then these multiple copies can evolve in different directions.
+Changes can lead to parts of the genome effectively being commented out.

 On top of this, pesky things like retroviruses can introduce new genes entirely, effectively writing themselves into a cell's genome to get the cell to make more retroviruses.

 It's pretty rare that any of these changes are helpful.
+Most often, they just result in a broken gene.
-But over evolutionary timescales, the few helpful changes add up.
+But over evolutionary timescales, the helpful changes add up.

 **slide: plasmids**